9th Col Moschin Regiment: the spearhead

 Silver medal for military valour

-For the unstoppable audacious impetus in one leap reached formidable important positions.
+Through the unstoppable and daring impetus of the waves, in a single leap he bloodily reached formidable and important positions.

 Silver medal for military valour

-During several months of war he gave constant proof of aggression and unscrupulousness.
-In the course of an offensive action, launched on an open wing, he developed his manoeuvre with speed, decisiveness and energy, succeeding in surprising and disrupting the German device.
-Suddenly called to another important task, he entered the battle with superb momentum and in the hard fought attack, when the outcome of the fight was still uncertain, he impetuously broke through the enemy line-up, after a daring piecemeal close-quarters fight he reached all the objectives at night.
-In pursuit, it gave the adversary no respite.
-An excellent instrument of warfare, supple and tenacious; a proud and generous heir worthy of the shining traditions attached to his name.
+During several months of war he gave constant proof of aggressiveness and unscrupulousness.
+During an offensive action, launched on an exposed wing, he developed his maneuver with speed, decision and energy, managing to surprise and disrupt the German device.
+Suddenly called to another important task, he entered with superb impetus into the battle and in the hard and contested attack, when the outcome of the fight was still uncertain, he broke through the enemy deployment with impetus, after a daring fragmentary close fight he reached all the objectives at night.
+In the pursuit he gave no respite to the adversary.
+Excellent instrument of war, elastic and tenacious; very proud and generous worthy heir of the very shining traditions linked to his name.

 Colli al Volturno, Guardiagrele, Cingoli, Musone, Esino, 11 February – 25 July 1944